cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 Before proceeding, make sure you have all you need:

 * You understand the concepts of [transactions](../2-main-concepts/transactions.md), [messages](../2-main-concepts/messages.md)), and [Protobuf](../2-main-concepts/protobuf.md).
-* You know how to [create a message](./create-message.md) with Starport, and code [its handling](./create-handling.md).
+* You know how to [create a message](./create-message.md) with Ignite CLI, and code [its handling](./create-handling.md).
 This section does not aim to repeat what can be learned in earlier sections.
 * Have Go installed.
 * The checkers blockchain codebase with the previous messages and their events.
 You can get there by following the [previous steps](./events.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/two-events).